AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Acknowledgements

 \section{Acknowledgements}

-This work was supported by Grant PCI2023-145974-2 funded by MICIU/AEI/10.13039/501100011033 and co-funded by the European Union (GRAPHS4SEC project).
+This work was supported by Grant PCI2023-145974-2 funded by MICIU/AEI/10.13039/501100011033 and cofunded by the European Union (GRAPHS4SEC project).
+This work is also supported by the Catalan Institution for Research and Advanced Studies (ICREA Academia).
 GitHub Copilot was used to help debug and develop the code.
 It served mainly as a search engine for what was causing the bugs and as a recommendation engine to check which libraries and their methods are the most suitable and optimal during development.